pjbiggs/Massey203311/Week9/Week9.md

 ## Assessment

 To reiterate, there is no direct assessment today.
 What is required however, is an understanding of the principles we have learnt today, as these will be required for the mastery test which accounts for 15% of the course.
-This will take place between Thursday 23-May-2024 and Friday 24-May-2024 online.
+This will take place on Friday 23-May-2025 online.

 The mastery test will test the contents of weeks 8 to 10, more information will follow next week.